Akutasan/Plugin-Java-Projects/README.md

 ### Team SkyBlock
 This is a very sipmle Spigot plugin for randomizing ores created from Cobblestone generators.
 I included this since I really like the simplcity of this plugin.
+This plugin is 100% done.

+### Gold pickup
+This is a very sipmle Spigot plugin for randomizing Gold ingot spawn in a specified area.
+A similar concept to this already exists on the Hypixel Network's Pit.
 THis plugin is 100% done.

 ## End note